getodk/javarosa/dag.md

 - First phase (value change), those triggered by the new element references
 - Second phase (initialization), those triggerables that target a descendant of the new element references

-When a user answers one of these questions under the described scenario, new elements have to be created in the main instance which, technically, behave as groups.
+When a user answers one of these questions under the described scenario, new elements have to be created in the main instance, which, technically, behave as groups.
 For this reason, triggerables related to this event are evaluated in two phases, ensuring that no triggerable is triggered more than once, should it be matched in more than one phase.

 **Phase one (value change)**

 `Set<QuickTriggerable> qtSet1 = triggerTriggerables(mainInstance, evalContext, copyRef, new HashSet<>(0))` starts the evaluation of the first set of triggerables as if a simple value would have changed (see 3a).

-This is done to let any other part of the form to react to the creation of new elements (techincally groups) in the main instance.
+This is done to let any other part of the form to react to the creation of new elements (technically groups) in the main instance.

 **Phase two (initialization)**